-Versatile With their distinct creamy flavour and versatile kernel sizes, macadamias are ideal for value-addition, including macadamia oil, snacks, baked goods, chocolate and confectionery alternatives, savoury dishes and desserts.
-They offer versatility across sweet and salty profiles and are suitable for inclusion in value-added foods.
+Versatile With their distinct creamy flavor and versatile kernel sizes, macadamias are ideal for value-add applications, including macadamia oil, snacks, baked goods, chocolate and confectionery alternatives, savory dishes and desserts.
+They offer versatility across sweet and savory profiles and are suitable for inclusion in value-added foods.

-How or toasted Macadamias can be consumed raw or toasted, providing a variety of sensory, nutritional and microbiological properties depending on the processing method.
+Roast or roasted Macadamias can be consumed raw or roasted, providing a variety of sensory, nutritional and microbiological properties depending on the processing method.

 Healthy Macadamias are a nutrient-dense whole food.
-They contain good fats, especially high levels of monounsaturated and Omega-9 and Omega-7.
-They also have Omega-3 and Alpha-linolenic acid (ALA). d-Cherry 3 which supports a healthy heart.
+They contain good fats, especially high levels of monounsaturated fats: Omega-9 and Omega-7.
+They also have Omega-3 and Alpha-Linolenic Acid (ALA). d-Cherry 3 which supports a healthy heart.
 Macadamias are packed with vitamins, minerals, phytonutrients, antioxidants, and dietary fibre, while being naturally low in sugar and carbohydrates.

-Premium Due to their unique flavour, taste, texture and consumer perception, macadamias provide an opportunity to elevate the positioning of value-added products, enabling premiumisation.
+Premium Due to their unique flavor, taste, texture and consumer perception, macadamias offer an opportunity to elevate the positioning of value-added products, enabling premiumisation.

-Global leaders Australia is the leading macadamia processing industry, becoming the first to implement some of the most rigorous quality standards and testing protocols.
-With safety, traceability, and transparency at their core, Australian macadamias are a premium quality system, meet high accreditation standards, and are well-positioned to work with commercial partners globally, built on impeccable quality, food safety and service.
+Global leaders Australia is one of the world's leading processing industries, becoming the first to implement some of the most rigorous quality standards and testing protocols.
+With safety, traceability, and transparency at their core, Australian macadamias are a premium quality system, meet high accreditation standards, and are supported by a network of commercial partners globally, built on impeccable quality, food safety and service.

-Multi-format Macadamias are available in various kernel styles (from whole kernel to meal), grades and processing conditions for a wide array of product applications.
+Multi-format Macadamias are available in various kernel styles (from whole kernel to meal), grades and packaging options for a wide array of product applications.